QZOFlameFE/FE2024_1st_repo_ByFlame/README.md

 # Programm Logic
 First of all we align the steering wheels to the center, so the robot moves straightforward.
 Then in configuration we set app all of the variables with specific values and using the bug of LEGO MINDSTORMS we reset the values of gyro sensor.
-Then our programm splits into 3 streams, first for robot control, 2nd for taking the values of Pixy2 camera
+Then our programm splits into 3 streams, first for robot control, 2nd for taking the values of Pixy2 camera into variables for obstacle management and the 3rd is for taking the values of UART sensors that are LEGO sensors and using the logic to determine the line color and round direction, activating the logic flag for turn, also the PID regulator of steering control is managed.
+Dividing the code into 3 streams is necessary for LEGO platform because .....
+All of the key principles are in the 1st stream.
+This stream used for

 -->
 <!-- # Engineering Factor